A One-Subject Dream Is Like a Short Poem

 Don’t ever fall trap into thinking that because something is communicated with a lot of big words and complicated diagrams that makes it important.
 Few words and images or many, what matters is the message.

 Yet, it’s natural to have this confusion.
-Many medical professionals for hundreds of years have found they get more respect and bigger paychecks by calling nosebleeds “epistaxis,” for example.
-There’s a certain dignity to big words and confusing detail.
+For hundreds of years, many medical professionals have found they get more respect and bigger checks by calling nosebleeds “epistaxis,” for example.
+There’s a certain dignity to big words and confusing details.
 Be smart and see past that.
 It absolutely is a phenomenon.
 There are dozens of these big words.

 By the time it’s filled up, your dream journal will have dozens of dreams big and small.
 Each one tells a hidden tale from a period of your life.
 Taken together, you’ll see that it’s a magnificent interior dialogue.